minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

-2. In a similar way, a function that `throws` an `enum` type, can be catched wit each of its cases individually declared, in different `catch` clausess that can omit the type of which they belong to.
+2. In a similar way, a function that `throws` an `enum` type, can be catched with each of its cases individually declared, in different `catch` clauses that can omit the type of which they belong to, as it is inferred from the function signature being called in the `do` block.

 ```swift
 do { try fooThrower() }